stephan1373/eNMS/docs/source/automation/service_editor.md

 	first retry.
 If D2 succeeds and D3 fails, the second and last retry will run on D3 only.

-- `Type of Credentials`: (default: Any) Allows the user to limit the type of credential used when running the service to Read versus Read-Write credentials, assuming both credentials are accessible by the user.
+- `Type of Credentials`: (default: Read Write) Allows the user to limit the type of credential used when running the service to Read versus Read-Write credentials, assuming both credentials are accessible by the user.